-Septoplasty in Dubai, Abu Dhabi and Al Ain (Deviated Septum Surgery)
+Septoplasty in Dubai, Abu Dhabi and Al Ain (Deviated Septum Surgery or Blocked Nose Surgery)

 The nasal septum refers to the thin cartilage wall located between your nostrils.
 When the nasal septum is misaligned or crooked towards one side, it causes one nasal passage to be larger than the other, which can cause nasal blockage, reduced airflow, and breathing problems.
 Moreover, this problem can interfere with nasal drainage, leading to an increased frequency of infection and postnasal drip.